hakito/docker-nginx-ssl-proxy/README.md

 Certificates from Let's Encrypt are issued with a 90 day expiration.
 This image will automatically renew the certificate when it is 60 days old.

 Prior versions of this image used simp_le.
-It has been changed to use certbot due to reliability issues with simp_le.
+It has been changed to use external acme due to reliability issues with simp_le.

 ## WARNING - HSTS Strict-Transport-Security Header